telerik/kendo-ui-core/docs/api/javascript/ui/splitter.md

 ### size

-Set the size of the pane.
+Get or set the size of the pane.
 Setting this value will cause the widget to redraw and it will trigger the `resize` event.

 #### Parameters